Charm quark evolution in the early stages of heavy-ion collisions: Charm quark evolution within a multi-stage model

 where ${\bf p}_H$ is the momentum of the heavy flavor hadron $H$ and ${\bf p}_i$ are the momenta of the constituent quarks.
 Here, $dN_i/d^3p_i$ is the momentum distribution of the $i-$th constituent quark in the recombined meson or baryon.
 The conservation of 3-momentum is ensured by the $\delta-$function.

 In this work, we use the instantaneous coalescence model~\cite{Cao:2015hia}.
 The momentum space Wigner function for an S-wave meson takes a Gaussian form and can be written as,

 where the subscript $M$ denotes mesons, $N_{coal}$ is a normalization factor, and $g_M$ is the degeneracy factor of the mesons.
-The width parameter of the Gaussian distribution is defined as $\sigma=1/\sqrt{\mu\omega}$ where $\mu = m_cm_{u/d}/(m_c+m_{u,d})$ is the reduced mass of the heavy and light quark system.
-For quantitative estimation, we consider the thermal mass of light quarks as $m_{u,d}= 300$ MeV.
+The quark distributions is assumed to be uniform in the volume $V$.
+The width parameter of the Gaussian distribution is defined as $\sigma=1/\sqrt{\mu\omega}$ where $\mu = m_cm_{u/d}/(m_c+m_{u/d})$ is the reduced mass of the heavy and light quark system.
+For quantitative estimation, we consider the thermal mass of light quarks as $m_{u/d}= 300$ MeV.
 The angular frequency of the oscillator $\omega$ is taken to be $0.106$ GeV, as tuned in Refs.~\cite{Cao:2013ita, Oh:2009zj}.
 The relative momentum in the two-body center-of-mass frame is

 For baryons (B) such as $\Lambda_c, \Sigma_c$, $\Xi_c$ and $\Omega_c$, the Wigner function can be extended to a three-particle system by initially combining two particles and then using the center of mass of this pair to combine with the third particle as~\cite{Cao:2015hia},